 - Introduces a "generic" account on the network, which may violate policy, no matter how well it is locked down.

-- One user can trigger a lockout on the "help" account, denying service to other users who require a password reset.
+- One user can trigger an intruder lockout on the "help" account, denying service to other users who require a password reset.

 - Does not help mobile users.

 Personalized SKA: Same as the domain-wide SKA above, but the universal "help" account is replaced with one personal account per user.
 For example, each user's "help" account could have their employee number for a login ID and a combination of their SSN and date of birth for a password.

 - Eliminates the "guest" account on the domain, which does not have a password.

 - Requires creation of thousands of additional domain accounts.